Maranao language: Phonology

 Below is the sound system of Maranao including underlying phonetic features.

 Vowels

 Maranao has four vowel phonemes that can become more close or higher when in certain environments (see hard consonants below).
 The vowel raising effects of hard consonants may have led earlier studies to Although previous studies have analyzed the [ɨ] sound as a separate phoneme (written with ae) instead of a raised allophone of /ə/.

-Vowel [e] only occurs in loanwords from Spanish thru Tagalog or Cebuano and from Malay.
+Vowel [e] only occurs in loanwords from Spanish through Tagalog or Cebuano and from Malay.

 Consonants

 According to Lobel (2013), Maranao has the following consonants:

 In Maranao, /ʔ/ is not phonemic word-initially (similar to non-Philippine English).
 Hence, layok aken ('friend of mine') is smoothly pronounced [la.jo.ka.kən].

 Since the heavy consonants developed from consonant clusters, they are only found word-medially.